tenzir/tenzir/rfc/002-fault-tolerance/README.md

 ## Problem Statement

-To date, VAST has no application-level mechanisms for achieving fault tolerance.
+To date, Tenzir has no application-level mechanisms for achieving fault tolerance.
 Prudent engineering practices help in avoiding catastrophic state corruption in the face of crashes (e.g., all data is unreadable), but there exists no principled approach that addresses fault tolerance specifically.
 Operators who